How to Create the Perfect Survival Kit For Your Solo Trek

 Going on a solo trek can be a wonderful experience for anyone who chooses to do so, though it’s important to plan for unforeseeable events.
 By creating a survival kit that is fit for your needs, you can be prepared in the unlikely event of an emergency.

-For more information, see 10 Solo Hiking Safety Tips.
+See also “10 Ways to Find Water”.
+For more information, check out 10 Solo Hiking Safety Tips.